kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 {% highlight scala %}
-// Read data from a text file. val input = TextLine("user-file.txt")
+// Read data from a text file. val input = TextLine("user-file.txt").read
 {% endhighlight %}

-First, we read our input with `TextLine`, which is a predefined Scalding "source" that reads lines of text from a file.
-`TextLine` views a file (in this case the file `sideData.txt` in HDFS) as a collection of tuples with one tuple corresponding to each line of text.
-Each tuple has a field named `line` that contains a line of text read from the file.
-Although unused here, the tuples also contain a field named `offset` that holds the byte offset in the file where the line read appears.
+First, we read our input with `TextLine`, which is a predefined Scalding [Source](https://github.com/twitter/scalding/wiki/Scalding-Sources) that reads lines of text from a file.  `TextLine` views a file (in this case the file `user-file.txt` in HDFS) as a collection of tuples, one per line of text.
+Each tuple has a field named `line`, which contains the corresponding line of text read from the file, as well as a field named `offset` (not used here), which holds the byte offset of the line within the file.

-Once we have a view of the data set as a collection of tuples, we can use different operations to derive results that can be stored in new tuple fields.
+Once we have a view of the data set as a collection of tuples, we can use different operations to derive results that we can store in new tuple fields.

 #### Map